-- Properties of networked systems and their suitability for transmission of data types - Analysis, visualisation and evaluation of data - Development of data models and simple algorithms to solve problems - Developing skills in abstracting, decomposing and defining problems when creating products
+- Properties of networked systems and their suitability for transmission of data types - Analysis, visualisation and evaluation of data - Development of data models and simple algorithms to solve problems - · Visual representation of data, including an introduction to binary - Developing skills in abstracting, decomposing and defining problems when creating products

 Strands Content Knowledge and Understanding Specifications of hardware components and their impact on network activities.
-Binary is used to represent data in digital systems Methods of data transmission and security in wired, wireless and mobile networks Process and Production Skills Evaluate the authenticity, accuracy and timeliness of acquired data Design plans, using a sequence of steps, and represent them diagrammatically and in English, to solve a problem and to predict output for a given input to identify errors
+Binary is used to represent data in digital systems Methods of data transmission and security in wired, wireless and mobile networks Process and Production Skills Evaluate the authenticity, accuracy and timeliness of acquired data Design plans, using more complex algorithms involving sequence, selection and iteration, and represent them diagrammatically and in English, to solve a range of problems programming Micro:Bit robots maneuvering increasing more complex navigation paths.

-Networking communication technologies, Representation of data; including binary and decimal conversions, Coding portfolio including the "Hour of Code" training
+Networking communication technologies, Representation of data; including binary and decimal conversions.
+Coding portfolio including Micro:Bit robotics "Automation activities.